-- 1. Review all quality improvement activities of delegated entities and provide feedback regarding opportunities for action. - 2.
-Ensure all delegated entities remain in compliance with State, NCQA, and/or Magnolia standards.

-- 3. Recommend the placement of a Corrective Action Plan when a designated entity's activities are found to be deficient. - 4.
+- 1. Review all quality improvement activities of delegated entities and provide feedback regarding opportunities for action - 2.
+Ensure all delegated entities remain in compliance with State, NCQA, and/or Magnolia standards - 3.
+Recommend the placement of a Corrective Action Plan when designated entities' activities are found to be deficient - 4.
 Monitor any Corrective Action Plans in place and determine when those CAPs may be removed